NickStrEng/loan-outcome-prediction/README.md

 ## Build and evaluate models

-Just run the notebook end-to-end
+Just execute the notebook end-to-end